MonkeManX/monkemanx.github.io/content/articles/Aristotele_virtue_ethics.md

 Step (i) has already been addressed in the previous section.
 Aristotle assumes that everything has a function.
 However, if one remains unconvinced, this idea can also be approached through a cognitive perspective.
-Humans naturally perceive functions to make sense of the world—for example:
+Humans naturally perceive functions to make sense of the world, for example:

 - The function of a plant is to grow.
 - The function of a cook is to prepare food.